 Supporting Transitioning Through the Stages

-This guide is designed to help families understand the focus of each program and what readiness typically looks like at different stages.
-Final placement decisions are made collaboratively between families and educators to ensure the best possible fit for your child.
+This guide is designed to help you understand the focus of each Montessori community and what development may look like at each stage.
+Transitions are guided collaboratively between educators and families to ensure your child feels supported, confident, and ready for the next step.

 We believe a successful transition sets the foundation for confidence, independence, and long-term success.